Performance in Progress

 Amber Lucia Chabus and Sydney Lemelin hail from the Northern land of New Jersey/New York (respectively).
 They moved to Maryland for the "warm" weather and instead met each other at the University of Maryland, College while both pursuing degrees in dance and some other stuff like science and technology.
 They are familiar faces to choreography by Heart Stuck Bernie, PEARSONWIDRIG Dance Theater, ReVision Dance Company, and Orange Grove Dance.
 In their joint choreographic process, Chabus brings her Virgo sense of organization while Lemelin brings Gemini rising to mess it all up.
 When they are not choreographing, they bring shenanigans to real life through joint Halloween costumes, fruit breaks, and beautiful singing in the car along to the 2018 "A Star is Born" soundtrack.
 Chamelin or Lembus, whatever their company name is, is excited to share their new work with the DMV community this year.

 Hailing from the Midwest, Krystal Leniece Collins (she/they) captivated their first audience in the produce section of the local Moo & Oink (may the beloved Chicago grocery store chain rest in power).
 A graduate of the University of Illinois Urbana-Champaign (BFA ‘18), Krystal has performed in and choreographed many works during her matriculation.
 They currently move, groove, and reside in Washington, D.C. where they are currently a company member with Contradiction Dance Theatre, darlingdance, and Heart Stück Bearnie.
-She is currently the Junior Staff Program Manager at Dance Place and a freelance performer/choreographer who just finished a season as a teaching artist with ClancyWorks Dance Company.
-Their work has been shown at Joe’s Movement Emporium (MD), Dance Place (DC), Krannert Center for the Performing Arts (IL) and the John F. Kennedy Center as a part of the National College Dance Festival (DC).
-Her most recent performance venues include: the shower (a COVID-19 safety compliant venue), Dance Place (DC) and Joe's Movement Emporium (MD) and Dixon Place (NY).
-Krystal’s artistic practice amalgamates many lenses of Blackness, including queerness, girl/womanhood, popular culture, joy, ancestral and spiritual practices.
+She is currently the Junior Staff Program Manager at Dance Place and a freelance performer and choreographer, dance educator, curator, and most importantly a proud power disrupting combative sagittarius.
+Their work has been shown at Joe’s Movement Emporium (MD), Dance Place (DC), Krannert Center for the Performing Arts (IL) and the Kennedy Center as a part of the National College Dance Festival (DC).
+Her most recent performance venues include: the shower (a COVID-19 safety compliant venue), Dance Place (DC) and Joe's Movement Emporium (MD).
+As a non-binary femme, Krystal’s artistic practice amalgamates many lenses of Blackness, including: queerness, girl/womanhood, popular culture, joy, ancestral and spiritual practices.
 Currently, she curates a weekly rotating playlist, entitled quaranTUNES, with her younger sister a.k.a.
 DJ Mighty.
 Learn more about Krystal here https://krystal-collins.wixsite.com/krystaleniece.

 Ila M Conoley began her studies at the Dance Center of Colorado Springs and continued her training at the Alabama Dance Theatre where she performed in classical, neoclassical, and contemporary ballets.
 She earned her BA in dance from the University of Colorado at Boulder and MFA in dance from Tisch School of the Arts at New York University.
 Ila returned to Colorado to chair the Pikes Peak Community College Dance Department.
 While in Colorado she performed with the Ormao Dance Company and Push/Don’t Pull Dance Theatre as well as independent choreographers.
 Ila has choreographed for a wide variety of companies and schools such as The Moving Collective, Flatlands Contemporary Dance Theatre, Texas Technical University, Dragon Theatre Productions, Ormao Dance Company, Moving Collective, Sansara, and Savannah State University’s Obsidian Repertory Dance Company.
 Ila choreographs concert dance, site-specific work, dance theatre, and community modern.
 Ila is an instructor of modern dance, ballet, dance appreciation, dance history, and composition and has taught courses and master classes at various institutions such as Colorado Mesa University, New Mexico State University, University of Texas El Paso, New Mexico State, University of Kentucky, and Savannah State University.
 As a freelance artist based out of Northern Virginia / Washington, D.C., Ila enjoys teaching master classes and workshops throughout the country.
 Currently, Ila is faculty at The Kentucky Governor’s School of the Arts, an instructor at Local Motion Project in Alexandria, VA as well as a dancer in the LMP Performance Ensemble, and freelance choreographer and educator.